NavinBhandari1945/Donation_Mobile_App/README.md

 10.Freind follow:Users can add friend to available users.
 The friend follow feature and add friends allow users to get connected with his/her friends.
 It is convenient to broadcast and to receive friend requests, thus the ability to fast and effectively view updates, posts and campaigns.
 The fact gives people a chance to unite and feel that they have like-minded brothers and sisters among others.

+11.Chatbot
+The chatbot was added for user support.Users who are fresher user can ask system usage guide and about system for efficient and user friendly working.

  #state management
  getx